 - Values and preserves community land for food production

 - Maximizes the use of local, regional and seasonal food

 - Meets the needs of the present generation without compromising the needs of future generations

 - Promotes economic development and a local economy within and around the food system

-The idea for a Washtenaw County Food Policy Council originally came out of discussion during meetings of the Food System Economic Partnership’s Policy Committee meetings.
-After seeing the rise of Food Policy Councils around the country, committee members saw a growing need for the same sort of unifying structure in Washtenaw County.
-What was originally an idea gained further traction after Washtenaw County Public Health was able to secure grant funding for the development of a food policy council.
-With this support the Policy Committee was able to move this idea further, hiring a part-time council coordinator and applying for recognition by Washtenaw County Board of Commissioners in the winter of 2012.
+The Washtenaw County Food Policy Council originated from a discussion during meetings of the Food System Economic Partnership’s Policy Committee.
+After seeing the rise of Food Policy Councils around the country, committee members saw a growing need for the same unifying structure in Washtenaw County.
+Their original idea gained further traction after Washtenaw County Public Health was able to secure grant funding for the development of a Food Policy Council.
+With this support, the Policy Committee was able to move this idea further and secured recognition from the Washtenaw County Board of Commissioners in the winter of 2012.